Lucky for Life: Participating lotteries

-† Original member; game started as Lucky-4-Life.
-Connecticut continues to host the drawings.
+† Original member; the game started as Lucky-4-Life.
+Connecticut continued to host the drawings.

-‡ The minimum age to play LFL in Iowa is 21, while in Nebraska it is 19; elsewhere it is 18.
+‡ The minimum age to play LFL in Iowa was 21, while in Nebraska it was 19; elsewhere it was 18.

 Former members

-Missouri ended sales of LFL on April 8, 2021, switching to Cash4Life three days later.
+Missouri ended sales of LFL on April 8, 2021, and switched to Cash4Life three days later.

 South Carolina and Minnesota left LFL after the drawing on June 28, 2021.